jermp/psds/README.md

 The library implements the following solutions to solve the problem.

-- Binary Segment Tree
+- Segment Tree with node fanout 2 (top-down and bottom-up)
-- SIMD *k*-ary Segment Tree
+- Segment Tree with node fanout b > 2
 - Fenwick Tree
+- Fenwick Tree with node fanout b > 2
 - Truncated Fenwick Tree
 - Blocked Fenwick Tree